 NRCan will provide cost-shared financial assistance to industrial companies of up to 50 percent of eligible costs to a maximum of $40,000 for

-- energy management systems projects, including CAN/CSA-ISO 50001 Energy Management Systems Standard implementations – note that facilities located in British Columbia may be eligible for additional assistance from the B.C.
-Ministry of Energy and Mines
+- energy management systems projects, including CAN/CSA-ISO 50001 Energy Management Systems Standard implementations – note that facilities located in British Columbia may be eligible for additional cost-shared financial assistance from the British Columbia Ministry of Energy and Mines.

 - process integration and computational fluid dynamics studies

 When the financial assistance is combined with other sources of funding, NRCan may adjust its level of funding so that the combined level of financial assistance from all public sources (including provincial-territorial-municipal governments and Crown-owned utilities) does not exceed 75 percent of total eligible project costs.